NATURE OF A TRUST

 a.
 Express Trust

-An express trust can be either private and public
+An express trust can be either private and public.

 Private trusts are created for the benefit of private individuals or classes of individuals.